M. Kuppan

-Datuk M. Kuppan (died 31 December 2021) was a Malaysian football manager.
+Datuk M. Kuppan (14 October 1936 - 31 December 2021) was a Malaysian football manager.

 Career

 Kuppan managed the Malaysia national team.

 Legacy

 In July 2022, Penang renamed an existing road, Jalan Jiran, to Jalan M Kuppan in honour of his contributions to Penang football.
 The road is situated besides St Mark’s school field where Kuppan used to train and coach.